diamondIPP/TrackingTelescope/README.md

 There are three usage options:

-0. tracking: fit the tracks with a straight line bases on alignment and adds tracking data
+0. tracking: fit the tracks with a straight line based on the alignment and adds tracking data
 1. alignment: creates the alignment data with rotations and translations of the planes (stored in [data/alignments.txt](data/alignments.txt))
 2. error analyser: calculate the fit uncertainties of each plane